matecat/subfiltering/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/matecat/subfiltering/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/matecat/subfiltering/?branch=master)
 [![Code Coverage](https://scrutinizer-ci.com/g/matecat/subfiltering/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/matecat/subfiltering/?branch=master)

 Subfiltering is a component used by Matecat and MyMemory for converting strings between the database, external services, and the UI layers.
 It provides a pipeline of filters to safely transform content across these layers while preserving XLIFF tags, HTML placeholders, and special entities.

+## Overview
+Embedding XML in a REST JSON payload is notoriously hard to render safely and legibly in a web browser.
+Browsers, frameworks, and JSON serializers all have opinions about angle brackets, entities, and special characters.
+The result is typically a mix of double-encoding, broken markup, or inline codes that translators can accidentally damage.

+This library solves that by introducing reversible “layers” and a transformation pipeline that makes XML- and XLIFF-rich content safe for transport and UI display, while guaranteeing you can restore the exact original.

+What makes XML in JSON hard for the browser
+- Angle brackets and entities: Raw < and > conflict with HTML, and HTML/JS frameworks may escape or re-escape entities differently than you expect.
+- Inline codes in text: XLIFF inline tags (ph, pc, etc.), HTML/XML snippets, ICU, or sprintf tokens can be misinterpreted or edited improperly when shown as-is.
+- Safety vs. readability: You need to prevent XSS and layout breakage, but you also need a UI where users can read and edit the text around inline codes.

+- Use it when:
+  - Your source text includes variables, placeholders, XML, or HTML tags.
+  - You must accept user edits while preventing structural damage to tags.

+- What it gives you:
+    - Converts inline tags to robust placeholders with base64 “memory” of the original, then restores exactly after the round-trip.
+    - Prevents double-encoding and protects structural elements.

+In short, this library is a bridge between “XML-correct” and “browser-safe,” letting you serve and accept JSON payloads that are straightforward to display and edit in the web UI, while guaranteeing that your original XML/XLIFF structure is preserved perfectly end to end.

-## What it does
+## How the library addresses it

 - Normalizes and preserves XLIFF tags across transformations.
 - Encodes/decodes special characters and placeholders for safe round-trips.
 - Converts between three processing layers:
-    - Layer 0: Database storage format
-    - Layer 1: External services (e.g., MT/TM) format
-    - Layer 2: Matecat UI format
+  - Layer 0 (Database): A database-safe XML form, suitable for persistence, export, and exact reconstruction.
+  - Layer 1 (External services): A transport-safe form tailored for MT/TM systems that aren’t XML-aware.
+  - Layer 2 (UI): A browser/UI-friendly form that replaces raw tags with safe placeholders and base64-backed metadata.

+- UI-friendly placeholders
+  - XML/XLIFF/HTML tags are converted to stable placeholders with an embedded, base64-encoded “memory” of the original tag.
+  - The UI can display and move placeholders without exposing raw markup, reducing the risk of accidental tag damage.

+- Reversible roundtrips
+  - When the browser sends edited text back, the library restores Layer 2 content to Layer 0, reconstructing the exact original tags from the placeholders.
+  - The same applies for Layer 0 ↔ Layer 1 when calling external services.

 - Supports XLIFF 2.x dataRef replacement, aligning inline codes from `<originalData>` with inline tags in segments.
+  - If your XLIFF uses originalData with dataRef/dataRefStart/dataRefEnd, the library will create meaningful placeholders for the UI and then restore real XLIFF tags afterward.
+  - This keeps both the JSON payload and browser rendering safe without losing fidelity.

 ## Installation